 In addition to helping you manage individual projects, work management software helps teams manage processes that have no beginning or end date.
 And, with a work management tool, your team can get a bird’s-eye-view of how all of those initiatives connect.

 Track all of the moving pieces of your marketing campaigns

 Schedule recurring sprints

 Beyond that, work management tools also connect an individual’s task to your organization’s goals.
-According to the Anatomy of Work Index, employees who have clarity on how their work impacts their organization’s goals are 2X more motivated than their counterparts.
+According to the Anatomy of Work Index, employees who have clarity on how their work impacts their organization’s goals are two times more motivated than their counterparts.

 We don’t just need clarity in our day-to-day—driving team cohesion and success requires a broader understanding of how your team fits in your company’s overall mission.
 That way, whether your team is temporarily remote, distributed, or returning to office, you can collaborate and get great work done from anywhere.Prova Asana för arbetshantering